sunwooj/course-semexpling/IBEX/2020-tutorial/README.md

 Here is an example of an element in the `items` list, which instantiates a specific condition-item pair (i.e.,~a potential trial).
 Proper indentations facilitate easy recognition of the components that make up the element, so change lines and introduce tab spaces in appropriate junctures.

 ```
-[["main-PNQ-NPF", 1], "AcceptabilityJudgment", {
+[["main-every-yesres", 1], "AcceptabilityJudgment", {
-    s: "(민우가) 이모를 부르지 않았니?",
-    q: "화자(질문자)가 다음과 같이 생각하고 있을 확률은?: 민우가 이모를 불렀다."
-    as: ["1", "2", "3", "4", "5", "6", "7"]
+    s: "A maid polished every mirror spotless.",
+    q: "Please click on the more likely interpretation of the sentence."
+    as: ["Each mirror was polished by a possibly different maid.",
+        "All the mirrors were polished by the same maid."]
         }
-    presentAsScale: true,
-    leftComment: "(전혀 없음)", rightComment: "(매우 높음)"
     ]
 ```

-Each item (in this case, item 1), is associated with 3 target conditions and 1 control trial, though given the current experiment design, a given participant will see the item instantiated in only one of the 4 possible instantiations.
+Each item (in this case, item 1), is associated with 4 conditions, though given the current experiment design, a given participant will see the item instantiated in only one of the 4 possible conditions.
 Create the rest of the 3 additional condition-item pairs for item 1 and add them in the `items` matrix, making sure to put a comma between these potential trials.
-(Consult the handout for a list of stimuli.)
+(Consult `stimuli-list.txt`.)
 Your `items` variable should now look as follows:

 ```
 var items = [

-    [["main-PNQ-NPF", 1], "AcceptabilityJudgment", {
+    [["main-every-yesres", 1], "AcceptabilityJudgment", {
-        s: "(민우가) 이모를 부르지 않았니?",
-        q: "화자(질문자)가 다음과 같이 생각하고 있을 확률은?: 민우가 이모를 불렀다.",
-        as: ["1", "2", "3", "4", "5", "6", "7"],
-        presentAsScale: true,
-        leftComment: "(전혀 없음)", rightComment: "(매우 높음)"
+        s: "A maid polished every mirror spotless.",
+        q: "Please click on the more likely interpretation of the sentence.",
+        as: ["Each mirror was polished by a possibly different maid until it was spotless.",
+            "All the mirrors were polished by the same maid until they were spotless."]
             }
         ],

-    [["main-PNQ-POLF", 1], "AcceptabilityJudgment", {
+    [["main-every-nores", 1], "AcceptabilityJudgment", {
-        s: "민우가 이모를 부르지 (않았니)?",
-        q: "화자(질문자)가 다음과 같이 생각하고 있을 확률은?: 민우가 이모를 불렀다.",
-        as: ["1", "2", "3", "4", "5", "6", "7"],
-        presentAsScale: true,
-        leftComment: "(전혀 없음)", rightComment: "(매우 높음)"
+        s: "A maid polished every mirror.",
+        q: "Please click on the more likely interpretation of the sentence.",
+        as: ["Each mirror was polished by a possibly different maid.",
+            "All the mirrors were polished by the same maid."]
             }
         ],

-    [["main-PQ-NPF", 1], "AcceptabilityJudgment", {
+    [["main-each-yesres", 1], "AcceptabilityJudgment", {
-        s: "(민우가) 이모를 불렀니?",
-        q: "화자(질문자)가 다음과 같이 생각하고 있을 확률은?: 민우가 이모를 불렀다.",
-        as: ["1", "2", "3", "4", "5", "6", "7"],
-        presentAsScale: true,
-        leftComment: "(전혀 없음)", rightComment: "(매우 높음)"
+        s: "A maid polished each mirror spotless.",
+        q: "Please click on the more likely interpretation of the sentence.",
+        as: ["Each mirror was polished by a possibly different maid until it was spotless.",
+            "All the mirrors were polished by the same maid until they were spotless."]
             }
         ],

-    [["main-PQ-POLF", 1], "AcceptabilityJudgment", {
+    [["main-each-nores", 1], "AcceptabilityJudgment", {
-        s: "민우가 이모를 (불렀니)?",
-        q: "화자(질문자)가 다음과 같이 생각하고 있을 확률은?: 민우가 이모를 불렀다.",
-        as: ["1", "2", "3", "4", "5", "6", "7"],
-        presentAsScale: true,
-        leftComment: "(전혀 없음)", rightComment: "(매우 높음)"
+        s: "A maid polished each mirror.",
+        q: "Please click on the more likely interpretation of the sentence.",
+        as: ["Each mirror was polished by a possibly different maid.",
+            "All the mirrors were polished by the same maid."]
             }
         ]

     ];